Zesty, spicy, and savory: this salad dressing has it all!

-For a long time, I only used three salad dressings: ranch, Ceasar, and balsamic vinaigrette.
+For a long time, I only used three salad dressings: ranch, Caesar, and balsamic vinaigrette.
 I knew there was a whole world of dressings out there, but I never thought to use Asian-style ingredients in my dressings at home.
-Then, I went to a sushi restaurant where they served salads topped with an Orange Ginger Sesame Salad Dressing.
+Then, I went to a sushi restaurant where they served salads topped with an orange sesame ginger dressing.
 As soon as I tried it, I knew I had to replicate it at home!

 The version I made achieved the perfect balance of flavors while using all healthy ingredients.
-The orange juice and zest brought brightly, citrusy flavors while the ginger gave the dressing a spicy kick.
-The sesame oil was toasted and deep-flavored, the soy sauce brought a salty, savory element, and the honey rounded it all out with sweetness.
+The orange juice and zest brought bright, citrusy flavors, while the ginger gave the dressing a spicy kick.
+The sesame oil was toasted and deep-flavored, the soy sauce brought in a salty, savory element, and the honey rounded it all out with sweetness.
 Honestly, this may very well be the perfect salad dressing for everything from green salads to grain bowls and pasta salad!

 Soy Sauce or Coconut Aminos?